axenox/PackageManager/Docs/Versioning/Git_console.md

 These global options are recommended.
 Use `git config --global core.autocrlf input` or similar to set them.

 - `core.autocrlf = input` to avoid strange diffs due to different line endings locally and on the remote
 - `user.name = <server name>` helps avoid warnings about missing global user info when committing.
-The actual name is not important, it will be overwritte by the current user on every commit anyway.
+The actual name is not important, it will be overwritten by the current user on every commit anyway.
 - `user-email = <email of user responsible for this server>`

 Corresponding git commands: